obvios/Routing/README.md

 ```

-NOTE: Currently the Router cannot be used to route to views in a different tab.
-This limitation is due to the original single flow design of the library.
-I am working to address this in future versions.
+NOTE: As you may have noticed, currently the Router cannot be used to route to views contained in a different tab.
+This limitation is due to the original design of the library.
+This additional capability is in the works.

 ## Contributions